 Kidston Pumped Storage Hydro Project

-Explore how NAIF's investment decision in July 2019 is driving the development of the Kidston Pumped Hydro Project, an innovative energy storage scheme within an abandoned gold mine, contributing to reliable and affordable electricity for northern Queensland.
+Explore how NAIF's substantial investment is driving the development of the Kidston Pumped Storage Hydro Project, an innovative energy storage scheme within an abandoned gold mine, contributing to reliable and affordable electricity for northern Queensland.

 July 2019